-Due to consumers' holiday buying patterns and the openings of hunting season across the country, net sales are typically higher in the third and fourth fiscal quarters than in the first and second fiscal quarters.
+Due to the openings of hunting season across the country and consumers' holiday buying patterns, net sales are typically higher in the third and fourth fiscal quarters than in the first and second fiscal quarters.
 We also incur additional expenses in the third and fourth fiscal quarters due to higher sales volume and increased staffing in our stores.
-We anticipate our net sales will continue to reflect this seasonal pattern.
+While we typically would expect our net sales to continue to reflect this seasonal pattern, we may not recognize higher sales volume in the third and fourth fiscal quarters of fiscal year 2020 because of the significant spike in sales in the first two quarters of fiscal year 2020 as a result of the increased demand during the COVID-19 pandemic and other factors noted above.